Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 nodes as objects that exist in the scene.
 As you can see, there is one node called Node2D added.

-Let's save this empty scene we have created, we will slowly create our game in this scene.
+Let's save this empty scene  that we have just created, we will slowly create our game in this scene.
 Press `ctrl+s` to bring up the save dialog or go to `Scene->Save Scene` at the top menu bar.
 Select a location to save the scene to in your project tree.
-It is important to be organized when developing games as it increases productivity, makes your project more readable and understandable especially when you or someone else looks at it later on.
+It is important to be organized when developing games as it increases productivity, makes your project more readable and understandable, especially when you or someone else looks at it later on.

 Create an empty folder using the _Create Folder_ button at the top right.
-Name it _scenes_, then save the current scene as _Main.tscn_.
-If you look at the bottom left of the editor window now, in the panel called _FileSystem_, you now see the newly created _scene_ folder, clicking the arrow next to it will expand it revealing the _Main.tscn_ scene that we have just saved.
+Name it "scenes", then save the current scene as "Main.tscn".
+If you look at the bottom left of the editor window now, in the panel called "FileSystem", you now see the newly created "scene" folder, clicking the arrow next to it will expand it revealing the "Main.tscn" scene that we have just saved.

 ![View of the FileSystem panel.](godot-asteroids/godot_03.png)